erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

 > **:rocket: PRs are very welcome**

 ## What is this list?
 Once your fingers have [learned](https://www.thejach.com/view/2012/07/vims_learning_curve_is_wrong) to speak Vim, they don't want to speak anything else!
-It's simply a very effective way of navigating, creating and editing text.
+It's simply a very effective way of navigating, creating, and editing text.
 Thus, it's natural that one would like to get Vim-like keybindings in as many programs we use as possible.

 The intention of this collaborative list is to:
-* learn which programs/apps that you already use which you can enhance with Vim keybindings.
+* learn which programs/apps you already use, which you can enhance with Vim keybindings.
 Search in your browser with `ctrl/cmd + f`.
 * discover new programs that support Vim keybindings.
-In the need for a new file manager?
+In need of a new file manager?
 Why not get one that has Vim keybindings?
 * be up-to-date and alive -- add new programs and extensions as they evolve!

-There are of course already lists like this one floating around on the internet (see [Acknowledgments](#Acknowledgments)).
+There are, of course, already lists like this one floating around on the internet (see [Acknowledgments](#Acknowledgments)).
 While they are great, the issue is that they are not up-to-date with the latest developments.
-There are Vim-emulator add-ons being developed all the time!
+Vim-emulator add-ons are being developed all the time!
 This is why this collaborative list was created.

 (yes, technically it is **vi**-like keybindings we talk about here, but most people know and Google for vim, thus vim is used here instead of vi).